Connect to RDS and Aurora without Database Passwords

 Using Vouch CLI (provisioned cluster)

-The simplest approach is vouch exec, which generates credentials and injects PostgreSQL environment variables (PGPASSWORD, PGUSER, PGSSLMODE=require) automatically:
+vouch exec generates credentials and injects PostgreSQL environment variables (PGPASSWORD, PGUSER, PGSSLMODE=require) automatically:

 vouch exec --type redshift \